-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE impacts on his development Rehabilitation of pipeline after construction - game and cattle cannot traverse heaps of rock.
-6.1.49 He requested that MCC should consult with him before any blasting take place, since they bring in game to resettle in the area.
+No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 6 1 49 4.
+Rocks falling in the kloof 5.
+Financial impact of the visual impacts on his development 6.
+Rehabilitation of pipeline after construction - game and cattle cannot traverse heaps of rock.
+He requested that MCC should G. Viljoen Aurecon/ MCC See response under item 6.1.4.
+0.1.49 consult with him before any blasting take place, since they bring in game to resettle in the area.
 The game must stay in a smaller enclosure before being released.
 This happen mainly between March until October.
 If he is consulted in time, this can be managed and should not pose a problem.
-G. Viljoen (Farms: Witbank 647 LQ and Wolvenfontein 645 LQ Aurecon/ MCC Meeting (05 November 2009) See response under item 6.1.4.
-Provision made in EMP for managing impacts associated with blasting.
+(Farms: Witbank 647 LQ and Wolvenfontein 645 LQ Meeting (05 November 2009) Provision made in EMP for managing impacts associated with blasting.
 6.1.50 He does not support blasting, as he had consulted experts from the police, and is sceptic about the fact that it can be managed to the degree that he propose.
 G. Viljoen (Farms: Witbank 647 LQ and Wolvenfontein 645 LQ Aurecon/ MCC Meeting (05 November 2009) See response under item 6.1.49.